-- Tell the person that you have received their name from CLW's Support Worker Databank. - Explain when you need a worker (days and times), what you would like the worker to do and where the activities will take place. - If the person is interested then set a date and time when you can meet with the person for an interview.
+- Tell the person that you have received their name from the CHAP Program. - Explain when you need a worker (days and times), what you would like the worker to do and where the activities will take place. - If the person is interested then set a date and time when you can meet with the person for an interview.
 It is important that you choose a time when your son/daughter will be present during the interview so the person can meet and interact with him/her.